Sopor/luadch-scripts/README.md

-# My own modified Luadch scripts (if you want to know more about the changes you can read the changelog inside every script).
+# My own modified Luadch scripts!

+# If you want to know more about the changes you can read the changelog inside every script.

 ##### [etc_motd.lua](https://github.com/Sopor/luadch-scripts/tree/main/src/etc_motd.lua_v0.08)
  - added: command to show motd